freshcells/react-day-picker/docs/APIProps.md

 Returns the content of a day cell.
 By default, it renders the day's date: `(day) ⇒ day.getDate()`

+#### renderWeekDay `(i:number, localeUtils:Object) ⇒ Element`

+Returns the content of a weekday header cell.
+By default, it renders localized weekday short name with long name as abbrev.

 ---

 #### onDayClick  `(e: SyntethicEvent, day: Date, modifiers: Object) ⇒ void`